 The eyelid region is one of the most common sites for non-melanoma skin cancers and comes with significant risk of tissue damage to nearby vital structures and even blindness in some extreme cases.
 Surgical treatment to excise any tumour requires specialist oculoplastic expertise to reconstruct the eyelid to return its normal appearance and function.
 Reconstruction and recovery will vary greatly depending on the type and extent of your cancer and can only be carried out once all the cancer is removed.

-All of these conditions can cause unwanted symptoms varying from visual field obstruction, dry or watering eye to unwanted facial asymmetry and altered appearance.
-Using the Blepharoplasty (see Eyelid) surgical technique to remove and tighten excess skin produces very good outcomes.
+All of these conditions can cause unwanted symptoms varying from visual field obstruction and dry or watering eye, to unwanted facial asymmetry and altered appearance.
+Cosmetic intervention, including the blepharoplasty surgical technique to remove and tighten excess skin, is often used and produces very good outcomes.

 Blocked tear duct

-A blockage in the lacrimal gland can cause persistent eye watering or chronic eye infection.
-Endoscopic lacrimal surgery, using miniature cameras to operate on the tear ducts internally via the nose, allows your oculoplastic surgeon to perform ‘scarless’ surgery without a skin incision. (see Tear ducts)
+A blockage in the lacrimal gland (tear duct) can cause persistent eye watering or chronic eye infection.
+Endoscopic lacrimal surgery, using miniature cameras to operate on the tear ducts internally via the nose, allows your oculoplastic surgeon to perform ‘scarless’ surgery without a skin incision (see Tear ducts).